ElektraInitiative/libelektra/doc/TESTING.md

 brew install llvm
 ```

 .
-After that change the `CC` and `CXX` environment variables to point to the the clang tools provided by LLVM:
+After that change the `CC` and `CXX` environment variables to point to the clang tools provided by LLVM:

 ```sh
 export CC=/usr/local/opt/llvm/bin/clang